 However, for workers covered by the maritime laws discussed above, these laws take the place of state workers’ compensation statutes.
 In other words, you may be entitled to workers’ compensation benefits or compensation under maritime law, but not both.

-How much compensation can I recover?
+How much compensation can I recover with the help of a maritime injury lawyer?

 The amount of compensation available to you will depend on the cause and extent of your injuries.
 For example, if you slipped and fell on a seaworthy vessel and your employer was not to blame, your compensation may be limited to maintenance and cure benefits.
 On the other hand, if there is evidence to suggest that the vessel was unseaworthy or that your employer’s negligence caused or contributed to your fall, you may be able to seek full compensation for your: